Portfolio Analysis- 7 Methods And Techniques For Product Position

 Question Marks

-• These products consume huge amounts of resources, and its growth rate is equally high, but the company cannot increase its market share.
+• These products consume huge amounts of resources, and their growth rate is equally high, but the company cannot increase its market share.

 • These products require regular analysis to check whether the product is worth maintaining.

-• For example, Fanta and Sprite come in the category of question marks where growth rate is high and market share is low.
+• For example, Fanta and Sprite come in the category of question marks where the growth rate is high and the market share is low.

 Stars